Mostar: Ethnic groups

 Its population consists of the following ethnic groups: Croats (48.4%); Bosniaks (44.1%) and Serbs (4.1%).
 The city of Mostar has the largest population of Croats in Bosnia and Herzegovina.
-As in many other cities, its demographic profile was significantly altered after the Bosnian War; in case of Mostar, most of the Serbs left or were forced out of the city.
+As in many other cities, its demographic profile was significantly altered after the Bosnian War.

-According to the official data of the local elections of 2008, among 6 city election districts, three western ones (Croat-majority) had 53,917 registered voters, and those three on the east (Bosniak-majority) had 34,712 voters.
+According to the official data of the local elections of 2008, among six city election districts, three western ones (Croat-majority) had 53,917 registered voters, and those three on the east (Bosniak-majority) had 34,712 voters.

 The ethnic composition of the city of Mostar, per indicated census years:

-Settlements and neighborhoods
+Settlements and neighbourhoods

 The City of Mostar (aside from city proper) includes the following settlements:

 After the Bosnian War, following the Dayton Agreement, the villages of Kamena, Kokorina and Zijemlje were separated from Mostar to form the new municipality of Istočni Mostar (East Mostar), in the Republika Srpska.

 Climate

 Mostar, and Herzegovina area in general, experience a modified humid subtropical climate (Cfa) under the Köppen Climate Classification, with cold, humid winters and hot, drier summers.
 In the summer months, occasional temperatures above 40 C are not uncommon.
-In 1901, a temperature of 46.2 C was measured in the city, which is the highest temperature to have even been recorded in Bosnia and Herzegovina.
+In 1901, a temperature of 46.2 C was measured in the city, which is the highest temperature to have ever been recorded in Bosnia and Herzegovina.
 The coldest month is January, averaging about 41 F, and the warmest month is July, averaging about 78 F. The sunniest months are between June and September.
 The remainder of the year is wet and mild.
 Mostar is the sunniest city in the country with an average of 2291 solar hours a year.
 Snow is relatively rare, and it usually melts within a few hours or days.

 During the 2012 European cold wave, Mostar experienced unusually cold weather with freezing temperatures lasting for days and a record snow depth of 82.5 cm.

-Governance
+Administration

-The City of Mostar has the status of a municipality.
-The city government is led by the mayor - since 15 February 2021 Mario Kordić (HDZ BiH).
+The City of Mostar has the status of a city.
+The current mayor of Mostar is Mario Kordić (HDZ BiH) and the Mostar City Council consists of 35 seats.